 Travel hasn’t always been widespread.
+People haven’t always been able to take tours in Hawaii.
 During the ancient times, it was much more limited.
 Back then there were no cheap flights, no budget hotels, no round the world tickets, and no organized tours.
 Still, people did travel.

 There was limited travel throughout the Renaissance period.
 The locals only went to trade, buy, and sell between markets.
 Farmers lacked resources and money to travel long distances.
 The roads were also dangerous to walk in because of big rocks, uneven surface and robbers waiting for strangers to be captured in their traps.
 Only the rich could afford to travel in distant places with soldiers around them to ensure safety.